maxwell-conser/pic-display.widget/README.md

 You will usually have to mess with the placement of the image to get it to overlap properly, even if it's only by moving it down by 1%.

-I wrote this in approximately 3 seconds for personal use and am pretty new to coding so any improvements are welcome.
+I wrote this in approximately 3 seconds for personal use and am pretty new to coding so it's messy; any improvements are welcome.